CostiCatargiu/Yolov12_WeaponDetection/Readme.md

 </details>

 > 📌 **How to read this:** every proposed component (A1, A3, A4, B1–B5) helps in isolation; **A2 slightly hurts small/medium objects** — which is exactly why it is disabled in the final model.
-The full combination is strongest on every metric at every object size, and gains scale inversely with object size (small +10.6% > medium +5.8% > large +2.8% mAP@50) — the intended behavior.
+The full combination is strongest on every metric at every object size, and gains **scale inversely with object size** (small +10.6% > medium +5.8% > large +2.8% mAP@50) — the intended behavior of a small-object-targeted design.

 ---